onebee9/aircall_speer/README.md

 - Displays a list of recent calls
 - Allows for archiving singular calls
 - Allows for viewing all archived calls
-- allows for unArchiving a call
+- allows for unarchiving a call

 ## Time box
-The 48 hour time box was used in this challenge.
+The 48-hour time box was used in this challenge.

 ## Notes
-Given more time, I would have included testing and more uder functions like delete etc
+Given more time, I would have included testing and more user functions like delete, etc

 ## Dependencies

-Run NPM install to install all dependencies
+Run NPM install to install all dependencies.

 - React
 - Node 5.10.x - Node v12.22.7
 - Axios

-Confirm the API works by running the server and navigating tohttps://aircall-job.herokuapp.com/activities
+Confirm the API works by running the server and navigating to https://aircall-job.herokuapp.com/activities